pschneiders/satnogs-rotator-firmware/README.md

-AVR_TOOLS_DIR – Directory where avr tools are installed USER_LIB_PATH – Directory where arduino libraries are installed AVRDUDE – Directory where avrdude are installed include – Directory where Arduino.mk are installed
+AVR_TOOLS_DIR – Directory where avr tools are installed USER_LIB_PATH – Directory where arduino libraries are installed AVRDUDE – Directory where avrdude are installed AVRDUDE_ARD_BAUDRATE – Serial Baudrate (uncomment to use 57600 for FTDI) include – Directory where Arduino.mk are installed
 ```